younglordeisen/younglordeisen/README.md

 ### About

-I work self-directed across a wide range of technical *and* creative disciplines rather than staying in one lane — AI/ML infrastructure and compute architecture, full-stack web/software development, networking and systems administration, and 10 years of professional music composition, arrangement, and production alongside it.
+I work self-directed across a wide range of technical *and* creative disciplines, rather than staying in one lane — AI/ML infrastructure and compute architecture, full-stack web/software development, networking and systems administration, and 10 years of professional music composition, arrangement, and production alongside it.
 Most of the technical work lives on a large multi-campus build I design and manage end-to-end: everything from server racks to studio audio networks to building-level automation.

+Before embarking this new journey, I found myself managing the responsibilities and roles of a Project Manager, Systems Designer and Consultant within both fields while working in smaller positions as a Producer, Composer or within lower Management- with both fields calling for me to "climb the ladder" separately in order to attain the position that reflects these responsibilities.

-The goal isn't to keep these separate.
+My goal isn't to keep these separate.
 It's to combine deep technical consulting capability with real creative-industry production experience into one package — a consultant (and eventually a firm) that can walk into a business or government engagement and cover both the systems and the creative/production side without handing it off to someone else.

 ### What I'm building

 🚧 **A multi-discipline tech consulting firm — name TBD, launching soon.**

-The plan is Business & Tech consulting spanning:
+The plan is Multi-Faceted Consulting spanning:

 - Web Development
 - Software / Backend Development